FRISBI

 In 2016: In a total of 18 projects submitted, 17 get a FRISBI subvention, one was not eligible for funding.

-In 2015: In a total of 32 projects submitted, 25 get a FRISBI subvention.
-3 were technically not feasible, 2 were not eligible for subvention and one redirected for an Instruct access submission.
+In 2015: Two calls with a total of 32 projects submitted, 25 get a FRISBI funding.
+3 were technically not feasible, 2 were not eligible for funding and one redirected for an Instruct access submission.